PatriciaFontenelle/earthquake-monitor/README.md

 ## Assumptions and limitations
 - Limitation:
-    - The plaform doesn't provide a websocket API nor a webhook method that would allow the application to recieve data in realtime;
+    - The USGS platform doesn't provide either a websocket API or a webhook method that would allow the application to recieve data in realtime;
-    - The GeoJSON component provided by React Leaflet component does not rerendered when state is changed, so when the data is updated, the map doesn't reflect the changes;
+    - The GeoJSON component provided by React Leaflet does not rerender when state is changed, so when the data is updated, the map doesn't reflect the changes;
-    - When zooming in on the map, the marker doesn't change size immediatly, so it takes the whole screen for a second as it shows on the first gif in this page;
+    - When zooming in on the map, the marker doesn't change size immediatly, so it takes the whole screen for a second as it shows on the first gif in this readme file;
     - If the user moves the map to the sides, once the map starts to repeat locations that were already shown, they have no markers;
 - Assumptions:
-    - Data is fetched every 2 minutes, which I assumed is a short enough interval to give the sansation that the data is fetched in realtime while keeping the amount of requests acceptable;
+    - Data is fetched every 2 minutes, which I assumed is a short enough interval to give the sensation that the data is fetched in realtime while keeping the amount of requests acceptable;
     - I replaced de GeoJSON component by using a map function on the data array and rendering a marker component for each one of the items.
-Though I did find a workaround for the GeoJSON problem by forcing the component to rerender, I felt like the code would look cleaner and it would be safer to replace it with the individuals markers;
+Though I did find a workaround for the GeoJSON problem by forcing the component to rerender, I felt like the code would look cleaner and it would be safer to replace it with the individual markers;

 ## Implemented bonus
 - Accessibility: